 I’ve been eating a couple of these each day for a quick snack or dessert.
 This is my recipe for Dairy-Free Lactation Cookies and there are tons of other variations out there!

-- PB toast or waffle with peanut butter (I like these Whole Wheat Yogurt Waffles– i make a batch to freeze then just grab one and pop it in the toaster)
+- PB toast or waffle with peanut butter (I like these Banana Flax Waffles– i make a batch to freeze then just grab one and pop it in the toaster)

-- cold leftovers – i like these Thai Chicken Meatballs or chicken avocado burgers straight out of the fridge
+- Cold leftovers – I like these Thai Chicken Meatballs or Tuna Quinoa Cakes or Chicken Avocado Burgers straight out of the fridge

 That’s all for today!
 Keep in mind these healthy make-ahead snacks are great for everyone, not just nursing moms!
 I also have a post of Healthy Freezer Snacks that might be helpful!

 What are the best postpartum snacks in your opinion?